Achievable logoAchievable logo

 Daily dose = 5 ml/1 ml = 5 days.

-Calculating the days’ supply for eye and ear drops: A standard dropper delivers about 20 drops/ml or 20 gtt/ml.
-The days’ supply is calculated by dividing the total number of drops dispensed by the number of drops required for each dose.
+Calculating the days’ supply for eye and ear drops: A standard dropper delivers about 20 drops/ml (20 gtt/ml).
+Days’ supply is calculated by dividing the total number of drops dispensed by the number of drops required per day.

 For example, the Sig code for Latanoprost eye drop 0.005% dispensed as a 2.5 ml bottle states “1 gtt ou bid”.